5.11 Boxplots

 g + geom_boxplot(mapping = aes(fill = oa_qual > 5))

-In addition to mapping variables to aesthetics, you can also use global aesthetics in boxplot.
+In addition to mapping variables to aesthetics, you can also use Constant-Valued Aesthetics in boxplot.
 For example, to make the box green and the lines and points red, you can use

 g + geom_boxplot(fill = "green", color = "red")